AntouanK/messly-test/README.md

 * A user should see the values of the Fibonacci sequence up to 10
 * A user should see the values of the Triangle numbers sequence up to 10
-* A user should see the combined values of the Fibonacci and Triangle numbers sequence up to 10
+* A user should see the combined values of the Fibonacci and Triangle numbers sequence up to 10 (if you implemented the above)
 * A user should see the values of a sequence in a scatter or line chart
 * A user should be able to toggle whether a sequence is displayed or not
 * A user should be able to set the number of displayed values in the sequence